Colin Powell: After the Vietnam War

 When he returned to the U.S. from Vietnam in 1971, Powell earned a Master of Business Administration degree from George Washington University in Washington, D.C.
 He later served a White House Fellowship under President Richard Nixon from 1972 to 1973.
 During 1975–1976 he attended the National War College, Washington, D.C.

 In his autobiography, My American Journey, Powell named several officers he served under who inspired and mentored him.
-As a lieutenant colonel commanding 1st Battalion, 32nd Infantry in South Korea, Powell was very close to his division commander, Major General Henry "Gunfighter" Emerson, whom he regarded as one of the most caring officers he ever met.
+As a lieutenant colonel commanding 1st Battalion, 32nd Infantry, 2nd Infantry Division in South Korea, Powell was very close to his division commander, Major General Henry "Gunfighter" Emerson, whom he regarded as one of the most caring officers he ever met.
 Emerson insisted his troops train at night to fight a possible North Korean attack, and made them repeatedly watch the television film Brian's Song to promote racial harmony.
 Powell always professed that what set Emerson apart was his great love of his soldiers and concern for their welfare.
 After a race riot occurred, in which African-American soldiers almost killed a white officer, Powell was charged by Emerson to crack down on black militants; Powell's efforts led to the discharge of one soldier, and other efforts to reduce racial tensions.
 During 1976–1977 he commanded the 2nd Brigade of the 101st Airborne Division.

-Powell subsequently served as the junior military assistant to deputy secretaries of defense Charles Duncan and Graham Claytor, receiving a promotion to brigadier general on June 1, 1979.
-At the ceremony, he received from Secretary Harold Brown's protocol officer, Stuart Purviance a framed quotation by President Abraham Lincoln.
+Powell subsequently served as the junior military assistant to deputy secretaries of defense Charles Duncan and Graham Claytor, receiving a promotion to brigadier general on 1 June 1979.
+At the ceremony, he received from Secretary Harold Brown's protocol officer, Stuart Purviance, a framed quotation by President Abraham Lincoln.
 The quote was "I can make a brigadier general in five minutes.
-But it's not so easy to replace one hundred ten horses."
+But it's not so easy to replace one hundred ten horses".
 Taped to the back of the frame was an envelope with instructions that it not be opened for ten years.
 When Powell opened the note in 1989, after he had become Chairman of the Joint Chiefs of Staff, he read Purviance's prediction that Powell would become Chief of Staff of the United States Army.
 Powell wrote that he kept the Lincoln quote as a reminder to remain humble despite his rank and position.